Usage¶

 sequence of the transposon as additional sequence.
 This augmented reference

-is created using the imfusion-build
+is created using the imfusion-build command, which essentially concatenates

 the host reference genome and the transposon sequence (both in Fasta